awsdocs/aws-secrets-manager-docs/doc_source/auth-and-access_determining-access.md

 }
 ```

-In the preceding policy statement, `arn:aws:iam::111122223333:user\*` refers to the AWS account 111122223333 and explicitly grants access to users in that account\.
+In the preceding policy statement, `arn:aws:iam::111122223333:root` refers to the AWS account 111122223333 and allows the administrator of that account to grant access to any users or roles in that account\.

 You must also [examine all IAM policies](http://docs.aws.amazon.com/kms/latest/developerguide/determining-access.html#determining-access-iam-policies) in all AWS accounts that are listed as principals to determine whether they allow access to this secret\.